-Green City is a joint project between gas and electricity networks to explore how we can work together to help improve efficiency and reduce costs to customers.
+Green City was a joint project between gas and electricity networks to explore how to invest efficiently across different energy networks to support decarbonisation while keeping costs down for customers.

-The project will take a collaborative approach involving a range of stakeholders who will be engaged to provide input in the development of scenarios for a selected city.
-The Wales & West Utilities Pathfinder 2050 model, which is a simple, user-friendly, and flexible energy model which can be used to allow assessment of energy demands across a specific area on an hourly basis, will be used to assess these scenarios to measure effectiveness against decarbonisation, reliability of supply and cost.
+The project took a collaborative approach involving a range of stakeholders who provided input in the development of scenarios for Swindon, which was selected as a representative UK city.
+We used The Wales & West Utilities Pathfinder 2050 model – a simple, user-friendly, and flexible energy model which allowed assessment of energy demands across a specific area on an hourly basis.
+We used the data to assess various scenarios to measure effectiveness against decarbonisation, reliability of supply and cost.

 This model, for the first time, focuses to design an energy solution (for a city or region) which minimises either costs or carbon emissions.
 It also uses the Future Energy Scenarios to provide look-ahead capability with regard to those factors outside the control of the energy industry, such as general economic growth and public policy decisions.